 No. 227: Orphanage Cocktail Emporium

 Hearkening back to Victorian times with cocktails dubbed Jammy Dodger and More Tea Vicar, this trendy bar has a small menu of bar snacks like bruschetta, salt-and-chilli fried squid and truffle fries.
-They often host parties with music by guest DJs.
+They often host parties, featuring music by guest DJs.

 No. 243: Crust Café

 Breakfasts and lunches featuring crusty bread are the focus here, but you can also opt for rib-sticking sandwiches, burgers and homemade lasagna.
 You can pre-order sandwiches for delivery at lunchtime if you work nearby.